Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Additional Details of the E3VQA Benchmark

-Figure~\ref{fig:statistics} summarizes the statistics of the E3VQA benchmark.
-Figure~\ref{fig:statistics}(a) shows the distribution of correct answer choices across options (A–D) within each category.
-The uniform distribution of correct answers across the four options helps mitigate answer position bias.
+Figure~\ref{fig:statistics} illustrates the statistics of the E3VQA benchmark.
+Figure~\ref{fig:statistics}(a) shows the distribution of correct answer positions among the four options (A-D) for each category.
+The uniform distribution of correct answers indicates that the dataset is balanced with respect to answer positions.
 Figure~\ref{fig:statistics}(b) shows the distribution of source video types used to construct E3VQA, demonstrating the benchmark’s broad coverage of real-world user-interaction scenarios.
 Finally, Figure~\ref{fig:statistics}(c) illustrates the detailed composition of question types within each category, underscoring E3VQA's broad scope of evaluation.